magenta-cuda/alt-w3tc-minify/README.md

 ## manual mode

 Using PHP's output buffering - ob_start() - W3TC edits the output buffer before it is sent to browser.
-W3TC removes <script> elements with a "src" attribute.
+W3TC removes <script> elements with a "src" attribute set to a JavaScript file in a "include", "include-body" or "include-footer" minified file.
 W3TC inserts immediately after the <head> tag a <script> element with "src" attribute set to the "include" minified file, inserts immediately after the <body> tag a <script> element with "src" attribute set to the "include-body" minified file and inserts just before the </body> tag a <script>
 element with "src" attribute set to the "include-footer" minified file. <script> elements without a "src" attribute are not modified.
+This algorithm is implemented by W3TC 0.9.7.5 in the function Minify_Plugin::ob_callback() in the file "Minify_Plugin.php".

 ## auto mode